-(Matthew 10:10) no bag for your journey, or two tunics or sandals or a staff, for the laborer deserves his food.
+(Matthew 10:10) or a bag for your journey, or even two coats, or sandals, or a staff; for the worker is worthy of his support.

 Designed to train His twelve apostles while blessing others through them, Jesus may have intended that this missionary journey be of short duration; so, their only real need would be food.
 They would not need to carry a bag of money or take a change of clothes or extra sandals or a staff for protection (or help in walking on a long journey).
 However long their missionary tour, if they depended on Jesus, Jesus would meet all their needs and do so through others.
 During their mission work, they would learn to trust more in Jesus and Jesus would prove faithful to them even from a distance.